Value, Price, and Recursive Investing

 tldr: Learn about Recursive Investing; it refers to an investor continuously pricing an asset based on both, their own fundamental analysis and their forecast of the consensus.

 Welcome to the first edition of Enterprise Value.
 This post is related to the metagame of investing.
-I will write about underrated and/or misunderstood concepts in finance.
+I will write about underrated and/or misunderstood concepts in finance & business.
 And I’ll also analyze the historical performance or non-performance of well-known investors in a series called Whale Watching.

 The Keynesian Beauty Contest